Communication Sciences and Disorders

 2. Is it easier to be admitted for the Winter term than for the Fall term?

 Although many more individuals apply for Fall admission (which means it may be more competitive), there are more slots available at that time.
 Fewer applicants request admission for the winter (January) start, but there are also fewer slots.
-We typically admit 25 students for the fall but only 15 for the winter term.
+There are generally 25 applicants recommended for Fall admission but only 15 for the Winter term.

 3. How long will it take to complete the master's degree?